 At Aerometrex, we've developed a solution powered by artificial intelligence that automatically segments and classifies objects within the 3D mesh.
 This offers a precise photorealistic model with rich analytic capabilities so that you can make better business decisions with 3D context.

 For the best of both worlds, some cities are combining both 3D semantic and mesh models.
-This involves digitizing and texturing the LOD model with rich imagery – like the models we produced for the Victorian State Government’s Fishermans Bend project.
+This involves digitizing and texturing the LOD model with rich imagery – like the models we produced for the Victorian State Government’s Fishermans Bend project in Australia.
 We populated LOD2 buildings with critical information (such as specific heights, materials and positions) and then used our in-house algorithm to wrap them with 2cm helicopter imagery.

 Blending both approaches also allows for good data coverage and deep learning, without blowing the budget.
 Developers can get a generalized snapshot of a larger area, with a higher level of detail of localized areas where precise insights are needed.